tomsmeding/circular-buffer/README.md

   - Clears the buffer
 - `toarray()` -> `[value]`
   - Equivalent to `buf.get(0,buf.size() - 1)`: exports all items in the buffer in front-to-back order.

-## Testing

-To test the package simply run `npm update && npm test` in the package's root folder.